 When using high risk AI or large scale profiling, carry out a DPIA.
 A DPIA documents processing, assesses risks to candidate rights, and records mitigation measures.
 Supervisory authorities expect DPIAs for new or intrusive automation in recruitment.

-Practical Checklist for GDPR-Compliant AI Recruitment
+Practical Compliance Checklist for GDPR in AI Recruitment

 Real Example of GDPR in AI Recruitment